paradisec-archive/PARADISEC_workflows/02_getting-started.md

 *This section only outlines the spreadsheet option for metadata capture.
 To learn more about LaMeta metadata tool, please visit the [Metadata & Data Management](https://paradisec-archive.github.io/PARADISEC_workflows/03_data_management.html){:target="_blank"} page.*

-PARADISEC has a simple spreadsheet that allows us to automatically create the catalog entries for items in your collection.
+When you are ready to begin, PARADISEC offers a simple spreadsheet that allows the arcive administators to automatically create the catalog entries for items in your collection.
 You can acces the spreadsheet [here](http://www.paradisec.org.au/wp-content/uploads/2020/10/PDSCMinimalMetadata2020.xlsx){:target="_blank"}. *(If the .xlsx file does not download automatically, then right-click on the link to save the file).* Please do not alter the structure of the spreadsheet, as this will prevent the auto-upload process for us.

+The PARADISEC team can help you with any questions you may have when filling in the metadata spreadsheet.

 Once your collection has been created and has been populated with the metadata for your items, you can edit you collection by adding further information directly via the catalog pages.
 You can add details such as: